MicrosoftDocs/quantum-docs/articles/optimization-concepts-cost-functions.md

 problems.
 These support versatile applications because several other optimization problems can be mapped to them.

-**Example**: For the above number set division problem, one can substitute the absolute value with the square operator (which also has its lowest value at 0) to obtain:
+**Example**: For the above number set division problem, you can replace the absolute value with the square operator (which also has its lowest value at 0) to obtain: